 Being rescued by a Supermodel blonde that day changed my life and I’ll be forever grateful to her.

 Remember to take advantage of every opportunity and situation offered to you.
 If I had not put in the effort of working my best at the Activities area of that waterpark when I couldn’t pass the brick test, I would have never been promoted to Head Guard and never to Supervisor.
-I would have stayed an Activities Guard that summer and every summer I continued to work there, if I even came back for a third season after being somewhat demoted to a less qualified guard that could not save people in deep water.
+I would have stayed an Activities Guard that summer and every summer I continued to work there, if I even came back for a third season after not being able to save people in deep water.

 Two bad things that happened to me in my life, almost drowning and failing the Brick Test, turned out to be the best things to happen to me.